Great Sheffield Flood: 150th anniversary

 March 2014 saw the 150th anniversary of the disaster.
-Events took place to commemorate the occasion, including an illustrated talk and exhibition at Low Bradfield Village Hall, guided walks to the dam, memorial services at St Nicholas, High Bradfield and St Polycarps, Malin Bridge, and a public talk at the University of Sheffield by the Institution of Civil Engineers and the British Dam Society.
+Events took place to commemorate the occasion, including an illustrated talk and exhibition at Low Bradfield Village Hall, guided walks to the dam, memorial services at Bradfield Church and St Polycarp's, Malin Bridge, and a public talk at the University of Sheffield by the Institution of Civil Engineers and the British Dam Society.
 A commemorative tankard and plate were produced by the Bradfield Historical Society, and the Bradfield Brewery produced a special "flood beer" known as Dam It.
 The duo Toffee Music recorded a CD of Great Sheffield Flood songs.